2

 What we need

-We're looking for influencers for the launch of our new product line.
-We need you to post invitations to invite followers to visit our website via a permanent story with images, to see our new product line.
-We'll send you $1500.00, or 150,000 gift-points once the post is done.
+We're looking for influencers in order to find new customers.
+We need you to post invitations to invite followers to visit our website via a creative story with images.
+We'll send you $500.00, or 50,000 gift-points once the post is done.
 If you're interested, simply say you're Interested in a comment below this post.

 CONDITIONS